dguest/tagging-performance/README.md

 This code has been tested on Ubuntu 12.04, Mac OSX, SLC5, and SLC6.
 If your default compiler doesn't support c++11, the `CXX` environment variable must point to a compiler that does.
+Clone with

+    git clone --recursive <repository url>

 Once you've cloned the repository, it should install with

     make